 Wood flooring should only be installed into a room with normal living conditions.
 This means that it will need to be sealed, dry, free from damp, heated and with temperature and humidity levels within the following scope:

 * Temperature – 15-24°C

 * Relative Humidity – 40-65%

 A wood floor should not be installed anywhere that suffers from damp.
-We advise the following site preparation checks to rule out obvious causes but please bear in mind that damp is seasonal and may not be evident at the time of inspection.
-If you have any concerns about damp you should consult an expert before you order your wood flooring, and make sure any issues are resolved before the floor is delivered.
+We advise the following site preparation checks to rule out obvious causes, but please bear in mind that damp is seasonal and may not be evident at the time of inspection.
+If you have any concerns about damp you should consult an expert before you order your wood flooring, and make sure any issues are resolved before the flooring is delivered.

 Check that air bricks below suspended floors have not been removed or blocked up and that air circulation is sufficient to prevent moisture build up and that existing joists show no signs of moisture damage.